missing-semester-cn/missing-semester-cn.github.io/_2020/qa.md

 ## Any comments on differences between web browsers?

-The current landscape of browsers as of 2020 is that most of them are like Chrome because they use the same engine (WebKit).
-This means that Safari or the Microsoft Edge, both based on WebKit, are just worse versions of Chrome.
+The current landscape of browsers as of 2020 is that most of them are like Chrome because they use the same engine (Blink).
+This means that Microsoft Edge which is also based on Blink, and Safari, which is based on WebKit, a similar engine to Blink, are just worse versions of Chrome.
 Chrome is a reasonably good browser both in terms of performance and usability.
 Should you want an alternative, Firefox is our recommendation.
 It is comparable to Chrome in pretty much every regard and it excels for privacy reasons.
 Another browser called [Flow](https://www.ekioh.com/flow-browser/) is not user ready yet, but it is implementing a new rendering engine that promises to be faster than the current ones.